Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 We can now automate the IPFS daemon management with Systemd or [supervisord](http://supervisord.org/)

-Create the following systemd to persist the lunch of IPFS Server accross reboots:
+Create the following systemd to persist the lunch of IPFS Server across reboots:
 ```
 sudo bash -c 'cat >/lib/systemd/system/ipfs.service <<EOL
 [Unit]